 To study competition in an industry, EIO researchers propose and estimate structural models of demand and supply where firms behave strategically.
 These models typically have the following components or submodels: a model of consumer behavior or demand; a specification of firms' costs; a static equilibrium model of firms' competition in prices or quantities; a dynamic equilibrium model of firms' competition in some form of investment such as capacity, advertising, quality, or product characteristics; and a model of firm entry (and exit) in a market.
 The parameters of the model are structural in the sense that they describe consumer preferences, production technology, and institutional constraints.
-This class of econometric models are useful tools to understand competition, business strategies, and the evolution of an industry, to identify collusive and anti-competitive behavior, or to evaluate the effects of public policies in oligopoly industries, to mention some of their possible applications.
+This class of econometric models provides us with useful tools for understanding competition, business strategies, and the evolution of an industry, to identify collusive and anti-competitive behavior, or to evaluate the effects of public policies in oligopoly industries, to mention some of their possible applications.

 To understand the typical structure of an EIO model, and to illustrate and discuss some important economic and econometric issues in this class of models, this section presents a simple empirical model of oligopoly competition.
-Though simple, this model incorporates already some important issues related to the specification, testable predictions, endogeneity, identification, estimation, and policy experiments, that we will see and study in detail throughout the rest of the book.
-This example is inspired in Ryan (2012), and the model can seen as a simplified version of the model in that paper.
+Though simple, this model incorporates already some important features related to modelling and econometric issues such as specification, endogeneity, identification, estimation, and policy experiments.
+We will study these issues in detail throughout this book.
+This example is inspired in Ryan (2012), and the model below can be seen as a simplified version of the model in that paper.